 Nutritionally it’s not much different from modern wheat.
-It’s high on carbohydrates and fiber, and also has a reasonable amount of gluten.
+It’s high in carbohydrates and fiber and has a reasonable amount of gluten.

-About 80% of the protein in the flour are made of glutenin and gliadin, which are the proteins that form a gluten network when they are hydrated.
-So spelt isn’t suited for people with a gluten intolerance, Coeliac disease or allergy to wheat.
+About 80% of the protein in the flour is made of glutenin and gliadin, which are the proteins that form a gluten network when they are hydrated.
+So spelt isn’t suited for people with gluten intolerance, Coeliac disease, or wheat allergy.

-People with Irritable Bowel Syndrome need to eat food with a low amount of FOODMAPs can normally not eat bread, but they can eat bread that has been fermented for a long time, like sourdough, because it breaks down the FOODMAPs.
+People with Irritable Bowel Syndrome need to eat food with a low amount of FODMAPs can normally not eat bread, but they can eat bread that has been fermented for a long time, like sourdough, because it breaks down the FODMAPs.

-This bread is designed to have 100% whole-grain, a long fermentation and a delicious taste, so that you can eat bread without feeling guilty.
+I designed this bread to have 100% whole grain, long fermentation, and a delicious taste so that you can eat bread without feeling guilty.
 Although eating should never make you feel guilty.

 The dough in this sourdough spelt loaf recipe